 Servier may store personal information that we hold in hard copy documents or as electronic data in our IT systems.

-To the extent required by the Privacy Act and GDPR, Servier will take reasonable steps to:
+To the extent required by the Privacy Legislation, Servier will take reasonable steps to:

-- limit the collection of a Data Subject’s personal information to what is necessary in relation to the purposes for which it is collected and processed;
+- limit the collection of your personal information to what is necessary in relation to the purposes for which it is collected and processed;

 - make sure that the personal information that we collect, use and disclose is accurate, complete and up to date;

-- retain a Data Subject’s personal information only for the legal and business retention requirements of Servier or the Servier Group and in a form which permits a Data Subject’s identification for no longer than is necessary for the purposes for which a Data Subject’s personal information is processed;
+- retain your personal information only for the legal and business retention requirements of Servier or the Servier Group and in a form which permits your identification for no longer than is necessary for the purposes for which your personal information is processed;

-- protect the personal information that we hold from misuse and loss and from unauthorised access, modification or disclosure and take reasonable steps to ensure that any third parties who Servier works with which process a Data Subject’s personal information on our behalf comply with the same or at least as stringent security measures as those applied by Servier.; and
+- protect the personal information that we hold from misuse and loss and from unauthorised access, modification or disclosure and take reasonable steps to ensure that any third parties who Servier works with which process your personal information on our behalf comply with the same or at least as stringent security measures as those applied by Servier however we will not be responsible for any breach of security caused by such third parties; and

-- where permitted by law, destroy, permanently de-identify or erase a Data Subject’s personal information that is no longer needed for any purpose that is permitted by the Privacy Act or GDPR.
+- where permitted by law, destroy, permanently de-identify or erase your personal information that is no longer needed for any purpose that is permitted by the Privacy Legislation.

-If a Data Subject believes that any of their Personal Information that we may hold about them has been the subject of a data breach or has otherwise been unlawfully accessed, used or disclosed, the Data Subject should notify us immediately so that we can take appropriate steps to ensure its security.
+If you believe that any of the Personal Information we hold about you has been the subject of a data breach or has otherwise been unlawfully accessed, used or disclosed, you should notify us immediately so that we can take appropriate steps to ensure its security.

 Access to and correction of personal information